minimapletinytools/PotatoPuzzleScript/SPEC.md

 ## Pattern Matching

-A `pattern match` has the following structure:
+A `pattern expression` has the following structure:
 ```
-{DIRECTIONAL MODIFIER} [pattern] {[pattern] ...} -> [pattern] {[pattern] ...}
+{DIRECTIONAL MODIFIER} [pattern] {[pattern] ...}
 ```

 ### Directional Modifier

 Each pattern match may have an optional `directional modifier`.
 If there is no directional modifier, the default 8 cardinal directions are used.
-The rule is evaluated once for each direction in the directional modifier.
-We call the direction a pattern is being matched in the `direction` of the rule.
+The rule is evaluated for each direction in the directional modifier.
+This is referred to as the `direction` of the evaluation.

 ### Pattern

 A `pattern` has the following structure:
 ```
-pattern_object {| pattern_object | ...}
+[pattern_object {| pattern_object | ...}]
 ```
 and a `pattern_object` has the following structure:
 ```